 Column name or number of supplied values does not match table definition.

 Once that leading column is in place, the insert will work fine.
 What this means is that if you have code that needs to run against multiple versions of SQL Server, or at least needs to maintain compatibility with older versions, you'll need to build the #temp table conditionally.
-I'd suggest using something other than an undocumented command for this, but it seems that DBCC LOGINFO remains your only choice, as it is clear that Microsoft isn't yet interested in adding any features that will ease log management (see Connect item #322149 and vote if you agree).
+I'd suggest using something other than an undocumented command for this, but it seems that DBCC LOGINFO remains your only choice, as it is clear that Microsoft isn't yet interested in adding any features that will ease log management (see Connect item #322149).

 Do your homework